eazymation/jbds-via-html5/README.md

 ![Guacamole Logout](images/admin-logout.png)

-The user is now configured to create a connection to their instance of Obeo designer and access it via a browser.
+The user is now configured to create a connection to their instance of Sirius and access it via a browser.

 ## Sirius Container build
 We have already built  the Sirius container image and stored in dockerhub.